Licenses

 License text:

 https://www.gnu.org/licenses/lgpl-3.0.html.
-Qt source code and instructions for re-linking
+Qt source code is available at

 PySide6 project page: